fresh2dev/shinyGEM/README.md

 > Simplified documentation is on the agenda.

-## How to Run
+## Ways to Run

+Shiny GEM is available on ShinyApps.io, DockerHub, GitHub, and from within ShinyStudio.
+Take your pick!

 ### ShinyApps.io

 The easiest way to demo the app is from [ShinyApps.io](https://dmellenbruch.shinyapps.io/Shiny_GEM/).
-Though, for increased security, consider setting up a local instance with Docker or from source.

 https://dmellenbruch.shinyapps.io/Shiny_GEM/

+For increased performance and security, consider another method below.

 ### Docker